nanog75/hackathon/_wkinstructions/2019-01-30-step-2-playing-iosxr-Yang-Models.md

 4. The `increment_ipv4_prefix*.py` script is an optional script we use to push a large set of routes into the configuration file for Open/R to advertise.

-### Ansible Playbook to set up IPv6 Fe80::/64 routes in Kernel (Bug)

-This particular playbook is only required for this particular version of the IOS-XR software (6.4.1) we are using in the lab.

-There is a particular